jktrns/league-metagame-analysis/README.md

 However, since the overwhelming majority of columns fall into the positive realm of disparity scores (meaning that the column is more likely to be missing in partial data), we can safely say that the `datacompleteness` indicator is a reliable proxy for missingness.

-Moving onto missingness dependency analysis itself, we can reason that whether the data is complete is dependent on the `'league'` column—this is because different leagues most likely have different practices for storing and transmitting historical match data.
+Moving onto missingness dependency analysis itself, we can reason that whether the data is complete is dependent on the `league` column—this is because different leagues most likely have different practices for storing and transmitting historical match data.
 Below, the `DataFrame` `completeness_percentages` shows leagues that have some incomplete data (we're filtering out leagues with 100% completeness):

 | League | Complete Data % | Partial Data % |
 | ------ | --------------- | -------------- |